dirk-dagger-667/domitian/README.md

 # domitian
 Aggregator app for the periodic brochures for Kaufland, Lidl, Billa, Fantastico, ProMarket and show only the products with discounts for the specified period.
+It's limited only to Bulgaria for now.